Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Experimental Evaluation

 (1) We have considered Reynolds and Kuncak's {\bf dtt} encoding of the verification problems, where natural numbers are represented using the built-in SMT type {\it Int}, and we have discarded: (i)~problems that do not use ADTs, and (ii)~problems that cannot be directly represented in Horn clause format.
 Since {\sc AdtRem} does not support higher order functions, nor user-provided lemmas, in order to make a comparison between the two approaches on a level playing field, we have replaced higher order functions by suitable first order instances and we have removed all auxiliary lemmas from the input verification problems.
-We have also replaced the basic functions recursively defined over natural numbers, such as the functions {\it plus} and {\it less-or-equal}, by LIA constraints, so that the underlying solver is able to use the LIA theory.
+We have also replaced the basic functions recursively defined over natural numbers, such as the {\it plus} and {\it less-or-equal} functions, by LIA constraints.